 Example 3: Paper Source and J Crew

 J Crew, a prominent American apparel company filed for bankruptcy in May 2020.
 Paper Source, a stationery and gift chain established in 1983 did the same in March 2021.
-TRaiCE identified business distress for both these companies much before their eventual collapse.
+TRaiCE identified business distress for both of these companies much before their eventual collapse.
 This is reflective of the growing debt pile, plummeting sales numbers, and increased store closures that were reported online.

 Example 4: Luckin Coffee